w3f/polkadot-wiki/docs/general/builders-program.md

 The objective of Square One is threefold:

-To accelerate the development of teams in the Polkadot ecosystem.
-Identify needs & blockers that teams face and address them accordingly in the most efficient manner.
-Create a dedicated pathway for each individual team based of their needs and track them accordingly.
+- To accelerate the development of teams in the Polkadot ecosystem.
+- Identify needs & blockers that teams face and address them accordingly in the most efficient manner.
+- Create a dedicated pathway for each team based on their needs and track them accordingly.

 There are many ways to build on Substrate, and the ecosystem comprises numerous toolkits and resources for education, development, and funding.
 The initiative guides teams down the most appropriate path of tools and support resources, enabling them to accomplish their goals and launch new products with minimum friction.

 The resources available through Square One can be grouped into various categories:

-- **Funding** - Apply for grants, including access to education and support on how to access funding through the Polkadot Treasury and/or the Web3 Foundation Grants Program, Accelerators & VCs.
+- **Funding** - Apply for grants, including access to education and support on how to access funding through the Polkadot Treasury and the Web3 Foundation Grants Program, Accelerators & VCs.

 - **Education** - Gain recognized certifications, join Hackathons, apply for the Polkadot Blockchain Academy to expand one’s programming expertise to develop a project’s POC/MVP.